unbug/react-native-train/24_events.md

 ![](QQ20160630-2.png)
 ```
 class Test extends Component {
+  //the responder system bubbles up from the deepest component,
+  //a parent View wants to prevent the child from becoming responder on a touch start
+  handleStartShouldSetResponderCapture(evt){
+    return true;
+  }
+  //the responder system bubbles up from the deepest component,
+  //a parent View wants to prevent the child from becoming responder on a touch move
+  handleMoveShouldSetResponderCapture(evt){
+    return true;
+  }
   //Does this view want to become responder on the start of a touch?
   handleStartShouldSetResponder(evt){
     return true;
   }
-  //Called for every touch move on the View when it is not the responder: does this view want to "claim" touch responsiveness?
+  //Called for every touch move on the View when it is not the responder:
+  //does this view want to "claim" touch responsiveness?
   handleMoveShouldSetResponder(evt){
     return true;
   }
   //The View is now responding for touch events.
-This is the time to highlight and show the user what is happening
   handleResponderGrant(evt){
     console.log('you are touching me');
   }